deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 ![](figures/figures_12_1.png)

-> 🔼 The figure illustrates the tuning process of the hyperparameter controlling the effect of structure-aware attention on validation LLEM score and training loss.
+> 🔼 The figure shows the effect of different portions of structure-aware attention heads on validation LLEM score and training loss.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Illustration of the tuning process of the parameter that controls the effect of structure-aware attention.
 In (b), the green line almost overlaps with the blue line.